An isomorphism of motivic Galois groups: Main result

 where $s_{-}$ denotes the ``shift down'' functor (so that $s_{-}(\mathbf{E})_{m}=\mathbf{E}_{m+1}$; see~\cite[Déf.~4.3.13]{ayoub07-thesis}).
 As we will not need a description of the transition morphisms in the sequential colimit above, we content ourselves with referring to~\cite[Déf.~2.65]{ayoub:galois1}.
 Let $Q:\spt_{T}\U\sm\to\danis$ denote the canonical localization functor, and consider the following canonical morphisms:

 in $\coMod{\Has}$.
 The last term is the bialgebra $\Has$ considered as a comodule over itself.
-We are going to show first that the composition in~\eqref{eq:N-gen-A.1} is invertible, and then that the comodules in the filtered system on the left hand side are in the essential image of $\overline{\na}$.
-This is enough since, as seen in the proof of Theorem~\ref{thm:main}, the previous proposition implies that $\overline{\an\na}\cong\id$ hence the essential image of $\overline{\na}$ is a full subcategory of $\coMod{\Has}$ (since both $\overline{\na}$ and $\overline{\an}$ are faithful) closed under small colimits (by Fact~\ref{thm:comod-basic}).
+We are going to show \begin{enumerate}[label=(\arabic*)] \item that the composition in~\eqref{eq:N-gen-A.1} is invertible, and \item that the comodules in the filtered system on the left hand side are in the essential image of $\overline{\na}$. \end{enumerate} This is enough since, as seen in the proof of Theorem~\ref{thm:main}, the previous proposition implies that $\overline{\an\na}\cong\id$ hence the essential image of $\overline{\na}$ is a full subcategory of $\coMod{\Has}$ (since both $\overline{\na}$ and $\overline{\an}$ are faithful) closed under small colimits (by Fact~\ref{thm:comod-basic}).